rliang/nvim-pygtk3/README.md

 PyGTK3 frontend to Neovim with some visual GUI elements.

 * Provides GTK's clipboard (no need for xclip/xsel)
-* Buffer list on header bar
+* Buffers on header bar
+* GUI Tabs
-* Tab list
+* Overlay scrollbars
 * Applies GTK's light/dark themes according to `&bg`
 * Applies font from `:GuiFont`, or from GSettings' `org.gnome.desktop.interface:monospace-font-name`